snoyberg/snoyman.com/content/blog/owned-values-and-futures.md

 }
 ```

 On the one hand, this feels dirty.
 We're violating best practices and taking an owned `String` where one isn't needed.
 However, this may be considered a small price to pay for the code simply working.
-If we have other cases within the program where `download_and_print` will be used where taking the value by reference still obeys lifetime rules, however, we may want to look at a better solution.
+However, if the `download_and_print`` function will be used in other parts of the code base where passing a reference will work fine, forcing an owned `String`` will cause an unnecessary allocation for those use cases, and we may want to look for a better solution.

 ## Adjust the callsite with async move